Ready to start playing your best golf for 2021 but don’t know how to choose the best golf rangefinders in your journey

 At the end of the day, distance control is one of the secrets to playing well and shooting low scores.

 All you want is a rangefinder that gives you a distance quickly, reliably, and is within your price range.
 If you’re a more advanced player, I’m confident you will want the best golf rangefinder you can find.
 Better players can utilize pin seeking mode, slope and other features of the more pricey rangefinders.

 Our Picks for Best Golf Laser Rangefinders

-- Precision Pro NX7 Laser Rangefinder – Best All-Around Golf Rangefinder
+- Precision Pro NX7 Laser Rangefinder – Also a Great All-Around Rangefinder

 - Garmin Approach Z80 Rangefinder – Best Premium Golf Rangefinder

 - TecTecTec VPRO500S – Best Budget Golf Rangefinder